levush/iconnect-debian/README.md

 with a browser and click on *Support Access*," check *Allow remote access for support* and click *Apply*"

-The password will be soho+<yourpasswd> try soho if you did not set a passwd.
+The password will be soho+yourpasswd try soho if you did not set a passwd.
 Then ssh to your iconnect and copy iconnect_usb_boot.sh to /tmp using wget or scp and make it executeable chmod 777 /tmp/connect_usb_boot.sh If you are sucessful, you can now boot your iconnect using a usb stick.